JSB2010/JSB2010.github.io/README.md

 npm install
 ```

-3. Set up Firebase:
+3. Set up Appwrite:
-   - Create a Firebase project at [firebase.google.com](https://firebase.google.com/)
+   - Create an Appwrite project at [cloud.appwrite.io](https://cloud.appwrite.io/)
-   - Enable Firestore, Functions, and Analytics
+   - Set up the database, collection, and functions
-   - Copy the Firebase configuration to `.env.local` (use `.env.local.example` as a template)
+   - Copy the Appwrite configuration to `.env.local` (use `.env.local.example` as a template)
-   - Set up email configuration for contact form notifications (see Firebase Setup section)
+   - Set up email configuration for contact form notifications (see Appwrite Setup Guide)

 4. Run the development server: